adroemer/2023-05-02-git_collaboration/README.md

 # 2023-05-02-git_collaboration

 ##
-'git clone' from new Git repository
+- 'git clone <URL>' : "downloads the repository to the current directory
-'git init' for new Git local folder
+- 'git init' : initializes the current directory for Git